renra/go-json-http-handler/README.md

 }
 ```

-You can use [manners](https://github.com/braintree/manners) instead of `http.Server` add signal handling and so on still relying on `jsonHttpHandler` as the low-level tool.
+You can use [manners](https://github.com/braintree/manners) instead of `http.Server`, add signal handling and so on still relying on `jsonHttpHandler` as the low-level tool.